 The teaching aids were used by 40 students, who were given the teaching aids and then tested.
 The test assessed knowledge about atomic and molecular structures (constructivist learning ability).
 Atomic and molecular structures are part of the Natural Sciences (IPA) curriculum at the junior high school level.

-Figure 1.
+Fig. 1.
 Learning Activities with Teaching Aids

-Research Methodology
+2.3 Research Methodology